 Additionally, the relationship between the place where individual lives and risk perception is not clear.
-On one side, citizens who are located in rural should be more in contact with nature and therefore they should have more environmental values, on the other side, those who live in a city are more active in the environmental policies (Torgler & García-Valiñas, 2007).
+On one side, citizens who are located in rural should be more in contact with nature, and therefore they should have more environmental values, on the other side, those who live in a city are more active in the environmental policies (Torgler & García-Valiñas, 2007).

-The economic situation is also correlated with environmental attitudes and therefore with risk perception.
+The economic situation is also correlated with environmental attitudes and therefore, with risk perception.
 In general, wealthier people expect a clean and healthy planet (Torgler & García-Valiñas, 2007).

 Lastly, political ideology.
 American literature suggests that Democrats and Liberals are more likely to believe and to concern about climate change than Republicans and Conservatives (Davidson & Haan, 2012; Egan & Mullin, 2017; Fielding et al., 2012; Liu et al., 2014; McCright, 2011).
-McCright, Dunlap, and Marquart-Pyatt (2016), some of the most important sociologists in the field of Environmental Sociology, extend these findings also in the European Union.
+McCright, Dunlap, and Marquart-Pyatt (2016), some of the most important sociologists in Environmental Sociology, extend these findings in the European Union.
 However, in Europe, the distinction between Democrats (left) and Republicans (right) is not clear and uniform.
 In Western Europe, the left is related to change and equality, instead of in former Communist countries, this identification cannot be found (McCright et al., 2016).
 They extend the same findings, thus a polarization of climate change, in only Western countries: citizens on the right are unlikely to recognize the phenomenon as a serious issue than those on the left (McCright et al., 2016).
 Even though “the effect of left-right ideology in Western Europe is considerably weaker than the effect of political ideology (and party identification) in the USA” (McCright et al., 2016, p.
 13).
 Instead, citizens of Eastern Europe are not divided from an ideological point of view on that topic, due to the irrelevance of political issues and then the difference ideologization and identification of left-right (McCright et al., 2016).

-To summarize more educated and liberal young women are more likely to show a higher level of risk perception than older and conservative men (Xie et al., 2019).
+To summarize more educated and liberal young women are more likely to show a higher risk perception level than older and conservative men (Xie et al., 2019).

 Cognitive Dimension

 Knowledge is the main factor in the cognitive dimension related to climate change risk perception (Bradley et al., 2020; Hidalgo & Pisano, 2010; O’Connor et al., 1999).
-Van der Liden (2015), professor of Social Psychology at the University of Cambridge, suggests that knowledge about the causes or impact of climate change can lead to improving individuals’ concerns.
-The professor empathizes that we cannot make this important distinction “between an individual's “subjective” knowledge (i.e., what people think is true) and the actual “evidence” (insofar a clear scientific consensus exists, e.g., that burning fossil fuels contributes to climate change) (van der Linden, 2015, p.
+Van der Liden (2015), professor of Social Psychology at the University of Cambridge, suggests that knowledge about the causes or impact of climate change can improve individuals’ concerns.
+The professor empathizes that we cannot make this critical distinction “between an individual's “subjective” knowledge (i.e., what people think is true) and the actual “evidence” (insofar a clear scientific consensus exists, e.g., that burning fossil fuels contributes to climate change) (van der Linden, 2015, p.
 114).
 However, people with accurate knowledge of the phenomenon seem to perceive it as a serious problem and, at the same time, they want to fight it (Bradley et al., 2020; Hidalgo & Pisano, 2010).

 Experiential Dimension

-This section is pointed to the importance of emotions or effects and of personal experiences with natural disasters in risk perception.
+This section points to the importance of emotions or effects and personal experiences with natural disasters in risk perception.